 Sherrie Calogero, Senior Program Coordinator

 Neuroscience Office: 2013 Stern Hall

-Acceptance into the program is competitive and based on the decision of a Steering Committee comprised of faculty members of the Neuroscience Graduate Program.
-Candidates should have a strong background in and demonstrated knowledge of college level biology, chemistry, math, and physics and exhibit the potential for graduate study.
+Acceptance into the program is competitive and based on the decision of a Steering Committee comprised of faculty members of the Tulane Brain Institute.
+Candidates should have a strong background in and demonstrated knowledge of college level biology, chemistry, math, genetics, and physics and exhibit the potential for graduate study.
 To be competitive for acceptance the applicant should have a minimum combined GRE score of 302 (or a 25 on the MCAT) and we recommend an overall undergraduate GPA of 3.2.

 The deadline for receipt of the COMPLETED APPLICATION, INCLUDING ALL SUPPORTING MATERIALS is June 1 to start in the fall semester, and October 15 to start in the spring semester.
 Completed applications received prior to the deadline will be reviewed on a rolling basis as early as March 1 for students applying to start in the fall and October 15 for students applying to start in the spring.

 Required materials to be included in your application:

 Non-native English speakers must demonstrate an adequate command of the English language.
 Test of English as a Foreign Language (TOEFL) scores or other evidence of English Proficiency are required.
 A minimum TOEFL scoreof 600 points on the written exam, 250 on the computerized exam, or 90 on the internet-based exam is required.
 For more information about the TOEFL, visit the TOEFL website or contact ETS.
 When requesting ETS to send your score to the Neuroscience Graduate Program, please use our university cofde (6173) and departmental code (99).

 Contact Sherrie Calogero in the Neuroscience Program regarding specific admission procedures.